cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The seed and the private key expanded from the seed require the same level of protection.
 If an unauthorized party obtains the seed, or the expanded private key, they can forge signatures.
 This undermines the authenticity and integrity guarantees provided by ML-DSA, as attackers could impersonate the legitimate signer or alter signed data without detection.

-## Size of keys and signatures

-Table 2 of FIPS-204 describes the size of keys and signatures.
-ML-DSA might not be the best choice for use cases that require small keys or signatures.
-Use of thumbprints as described in {{RFC7638}} and {{-COSE-KID}} can reduce the need to repeat public key representations.

 ## Regarding HashML-DSA